mitre/codi-fhir-data-model-ig/input/pagecontent/background.md

 | CURRICULUM_COMPONENT | SESSION_INDEX | [implicit in ordering of action elements in parent PROGRAM] | CODIProgramProfile | the order of the action data elements in the parent PROGRAM defines the CURRICULUM_COMPONENT order |

 ## Cleaning Expectations
-In general, the CODI Data Models should be populated with structured data extracted from the EHR or other information technology (IT) systems, unless specified otherwise.
+In general, the CODI RDM should be populated with structured data extracted from the EHR or other information technology (IT) systems, unless specified otherwise.
 For example, data partners will not populate a data element in the RDM based on an analysis of free text, such as a progress note, nor should they attempt to suppress implausible values.
 The intent is that any